Dean, Yasutomi Kitahara

 The NUCB Business School is part of the Kurimoto Educational Institution (KEI) and was established to provide high-quality postgraduate business education.
-The KEI's Board of Directors determines the KEI's overall strategic direction and appoints one of its members as Dean of the Business School (Graduate school of Business).
+The KEI's Board of Directors determines the KEI's overall strategic direction and appoints one of its members as Dean of the Business School (Graduate school of Management).
 Subsequently, the remit of the Dean is to develop and implement the School’s own strategic and practical plans in line with the broader KEI strategy.
 The NUCB Business School has a high degree of both theoretical and practical autonomy in all matters regarding its operation and management.
 With the exception of major financial decisions, for which it must seek approval from the KEI, within the School’s autonomous remit covers the following:

 - Academic, operational and managerial strategy and planning